 Accommodation provided by the College is only charged for the period of residence, and the university terms are short.
 The room rents are very competitively priced.
 The geography of the Colleges and University Departments is such that there is no need to incur any transport expenses (apart from the maintenance of a bicycle!).

-- Room rents range from (this inlcudes heating, lighting, water and broadband): £849 - £1,368 per ten-week term (dependent on size, location and shared/ensuite facilities)
+- Room rents range from (this inlcudes heating, lighting, water and broadband): £2,646 - £4,263 for three ten-week terms (dependent on size, location and shared/ensuite facilities).

 These charges are reviewed regularly, and this usually results in small annual increases.